FeaInGithub/Manual-Testing/README.md

 # Manual-Testing

 Test cases from college capstone.
-(Branches)
+(Refer to the branches)